What is Blue Screen

 It is always advisable to back up before you start and while this should come automatically there are times when it should be done more regularly – this is one of them.

 Finally, you can try updating the drives.
-Graphic card drivers are often to blame, and uninstalling specific items may get you back on track.
+Graphics card drivers are often to blame, and uninstalling specific items may get you back on track.

 2. Blue screen on Windows 7 and Older